Zinc Cured My Tinnitus

 Zinc supplements are generally safe for most individuals when used responsibly and in appropriate dosages.
 However, excessive zinc intake can lead to adverse effects such as nausea, vomiting, and a weakened immune system.
 Following recommended dosages and seeking professional guidance when incorporating supplements into your routine is crucial.

-How are zinc and b12 for tinnitus?
+How much zinc should you take for tinnitus?

 Zinc Cured My Tinnitus pin